 - 1. Vocatives: - A speech usually starts with vocatives in the introductory paragraph.
-Examples: Chairmen, Principal, Members of Staff, Fellow Students, Members of the Market Women Association, Distinguished Ladies and Gentlemen Choose the vocative which is most appropriate to your context. - Choose the vocative which is most appro 2.
+Examples: Chairmen, Principal, Members of Staff, Fellow Students, Members of the Market Women Association, Distinguished Ladies and Gentlemen Choose the vocative which is most appropriate to your context. - 2.
 An introductory paragraph: - This is where you introduce the topic or state the purpose of your speech. - This paragraph is usually short. - 3.
 The body of the essay: - This is normally written in three or four paragraphs explaining the main purpose for writing. - Write one paragraph for each point discussed.